 In recent years, there has been historic momentum for federal nondiscrimination legislation.
 In May 2019, a comprehensive LGBTQ nondiscrimination bill passed a chamber of Congress for the first time.
+It passed again in 2021 with bipartisan support, and is now awaiting action in the Senate.
 The Equality Act would update federal law to include express and enduring nondiscrimination protections for Americans based on sexual orientation and gender identity across virtually every area of daily life.

 Despite this major step forward, some anti-LGBTQ activists are spreading lies and misconceptions about what the Equality Act does and doesn’t do.
 Below are the facts.